A Convex Parameterization of Controllers Constrained to use only Relative Measurements: Problem Set Up

 \subsection{Network Control Structure}

-When the controller is composed of spatially distributed subcontroller units, each subcontroller typically has access to only a subset of system measurements and with limited or delayed communication between these subcontrollers.
-We describe the corresponding delay, sparsity and other constraints that arise from the this network control structure (independent of the relative measurement architecture) as a subspace constraint, $\mathcal{S}$, on the LTI controller ${\B u} = {\B K}{\B y}$: \be \in \mathcal{S}. \ee
+In the distributed setting, each subcontroller may have access to only a subset of system measurements and with limited or delayed communication between these subcontrollers.
+Corresponding delay and sparsity constraints (independent of the relative measurement structure) are characterized as a subspace constraint, ${\B K} \in \mathcal{S}_{\rm net.}$, on the controller.